aiFdn/gitwz/README.md

 ## Setup GitWiz as a CLI tool

-You can use GitWiz by simply running it via the CLI like this `oco`.
+You can use GitWiz by simply running it via the CLI like this `gwz`.
 2 seconds and your staged changes are committed with a meaningful message.

 1. Install GitWiz globally to use in any repository: